Don't Mind If I Do (Riley Green album)

 Don't Mind If I Do is the third studio album by American country music singer Riley Green.
 The album was released October 18, 2024, via Nashville Harbor Records & Entertainment.

 Content

 Green wrote or co-wrote 11 of the album's 18 tracks.
 The album features six of seven tracks previously featured on Green's EP, Way Out Here (2024), including "Damn Good Day to Leave", which was initially included on his second studio album, Ain't My Last Rodeo (2023), from which it was released as a single.
 The album features collaborations with Luke Bryan ("Reel Problems") and Ella Langley (the title track).
 The latter marks Green's second collaboration with Langley, following "You Look Like You Love Me" from her debut album, Hungover (2024).

 "Worst Way" was released as the album's lead single on February 10, 2025.
 The title track was released as the album's second single on July 21, 2025.
+"Change My Mind" was released as the third single on January 5, 2026.

+A deluxe reissue of the album was released on August 29, 2025.